There are some surprising discoveries new vermicomposters will make as they begin their vermicomposting journeys.

 And maybe it's learning that those red wigglers in their worm bin aren't even red wigglers at all, but a different species altogether.

-Introduction to Red Wigglers and Indian Blue Worms
+Introduction to Red and Indian Blue Worms

 Red wigglers, aka eisenia fetida, are the most common composting worm in the world.
 Nearly any worm breeder who grows composting worms for sale sells this species, or at least intends to.
 (More on that later).
-A small worm of the epigeic variety, the red wiggler is hardy and adaptable to a wide range of climactic conditions, and is the worm I recommend most vermicomposters start out with.

 Read the Urban Worm Guide to Red Wigglers!